bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 # Domain Fronting

 Domain Fronting is a technique used by censorship evasion services and apps to route traffic through legitimate and highly-trusted domains.
 Popular services that support Domain Fronting include [Google App Engine](https://cloud.google.com/appengine/), [Amazon CloudFront](https://aws.amazon.com/cloudfront/), and [Microsoft Azure](https://azure.microsoft.com/).
 In a nutshell, traffic uses the DNS and SNI name of the trusted service provider, Google is used in the example below.
 When the traffic is received by the Edge Server (ex: located at gmail.com), the packet is forwarded to the Origin Server (ex: phish.appspot.com) specified in the packet’s Host header.
-Depending on the service provider, the Origin Server will either directly forward traffic to a specified domain, which we’ll point to our teamserver, or a proxy app will be required to perform the final hop forwarding.
+Depending on the service provider, the Origin Server will either directly forward traffic to a specified domain, which we’ll point to our team server, or a proxy app will be required to perform the final hop forwarding.

 ![Domain Fronting Overview](./images/domain-fronting.png)